duanju/VIM_Config/README.md

-4|tabstop_4|Display tab to display as four spaces 5|indent_line|Enable vim plugin to display the indention levels with thin vertical lines 6|show_space_end_of_line|Show the space which is at end of line
+4|tabstop_4|Display tab to display as four spaces 5|indent_line|Enable vim plugin to display the indention levels with thin vertical lines 6|show_space_end_of_line|Show the space which is at end of line 7|file_encodings|Fix chinese characters could not be shown correctly